 Other Guarantees - The Company is a member of various exchanges and clearing houses.
 In the normal course of business, the Company provides guarantees to securities clearing houses and exchanges.
 These guarantees generally are required under the standard membership agreements, such that members are required to guarantee the performance of other members.
 Additionally, if a member becomes unable to satisfy its obligations to the clearing house, other members would be required to meet these shortfalls.
 To mitigate these performance risks, the exchanges and clearing houses often require members to post collateral.
 The Company's obligations under such guarantees could exceed the collateral amounts posted.
 The maximum potential liability under these arrangements cannot be quantified; however, the potential for the Company to be required to make payments under such guarantees is deemed remote.
 Accordingly, no liability has been recognized for these guarantees.
 Additionally, the Company provides certain indemnifications in connection with third-party clearing and execution arrangements whereby a third party may clear and settle transactions on behalf of clients.
 These indemnifications generally have standard contractual terms and are entered into in the ordinary course of business.
-The Company's obligation in respect of such transactions are secured by the assets in the client's account, as well as any proceeds received from the transactions cleared and settled on behalf of the client.
+The Company's obligations in respect of such transactions cleared and settled on behalf of the client.
 However, the Company believes that it is unlikely the Company would have to make any material payments under these arrangements and no material liabilities related to these indemnifications have been recognized.